truenas/middleware/docs/userguide/index.rst

 ZFS Scrubs
 ----------

-Storage → ZFS Scrubs allows you to schedule and manage scrubs on a ZFS volume.
+:menuselection:`Storage --> ZFS Scrubs` allows you to schedule and manage scrubs on a ZFS volume.
 Performing a ZFS scrub on a regular basis helps to identify data integrity problems, detects silent data corruptions caused by transient hardware issues, and provides early alerts to disk failures.
 If you have consumer-quality drives, consider a weekly scrubbing schedule.
 If you have datacenter-quality drives, consider a monthly scrubbing schedule.

 Depending upon the amount of data, a scrub can take a long time.
 Scrubs are I/O intensive and can negatively impact performance.
 They should be scheduled for evenings or weekends to minimize the impact to users.